Optimization-Free Diffusion Model -- A Perturbation Theory Approach: Details for Implementing the Proposed Method

-To further reduce the computational complexity, we introduce two assumptions on the underlying density $\rho_0$: \begin{itemize} \item We assume that a 2-cluster basis is sufficient to represent the score function.
+\begin{itemize} \item We assume that a 2-cluster basis is sufficient to represent the score function.
 This assumption seems plausible, if the target density $\rho_0$ takes a high-dimensional Gibbs measure of the form $\exp(-V(x))$, where $V(x)$ is at most a 2-cluster function. \item Additionally, we assume that it suffices to use a sparse set of 2-cluster basis to represent the score function.
 This is possible, if the potential $V(x) = \sum_{(i,j)} V_{ij}(x_i,x_j)$ for the target Gibbs measure only couples a sparse set of $(i,j)$ pair.
-This type of potentials are quite common in physics application where there is near-sightedness. \end{itemize} In Example 3 in Appendix~\ref{appendix: example} we demostrate the transfer of structures of the potential to the score in the perturbative regime.
+This type of potentials are quite common in physics application where there is near-sightedness. \end{itemize} In Example 3 in Appendix~\ref{appendix: example} we demonstrate how such structures transfer from the potential to the score function in the perturbative regime.
 These structural assumptions allow us to expand the score function using a local 2-cluster basis, where basis functions are restricted to interactions between nearby coordinates:

 where $d_\text{b}$ is a dimension-independent bandwidth parameter that controls the locality of interactions.
 Under this formulation, when the score function lies within $\mathcal{B}^{\text{local}}_{2,d}$, the number of coefficients in $\bvec{c}^{(i)}(t)$ is reduced to at most $|\mathcal{S}|\leq d_\text{b} d n^2$, resulting in a representation whose complexity grows linearly with the dimension $d$.